BART KESNER

 When traveling, working offsite, or simply meandering around the house (which perfectly describes life since 2020!), I'm grabbing from the items below if I'm not using a corporate issued laptop (which is frequently the case).

-Never far from reach are my Apple AirPods (2nd gen).
+Never far from reach are my Apple AirPods Pro (2nd gen).
 They get a lot of use ranging from Microsoft Teams calls, to mediations, to listening to chill beats while on a walk, and they work equally well on all devices.
 Essentially, they have rendered my over-the-ear headphones obsolete!
 Despite feeling like they're always about to fall out (but never do), they are my most used piece of tech outside of my phone.

 Finally, depending on the circumstances, I use two bags to carry all this when needed.
 I'm either using the more traditional blue Brenthaven Collins Slim Brief Bag, or as is more often the case the more casual Nylon Commuter Backpack by Everlane in dark grey crosshatch.
 Each are lightweight, stylish, and have just the right amount of pockets without being bulky (unfortunately, neither are currently available).